Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Rice Stats and Trends

-- This year, the Owls have just one ATS win in three games as an underdog of 19 points or more.
+- The Owls have been underdogs by 18.5 points or more three times this season and covered the spread once.

-- Rice's games this year have gone over the point total six times in nine opportunities (66.7%).
+- Rice's games this season have hit the over six times in nine opportunities (66.7%).

 - Rice is 1-1 against the spread and 2-0 overall in games when it puts up more than 29.4 points.

-- The Owls have 15 giveaways this season, while the Hilltoppers have 17 takeaways .
+- This year the Owls have 15 turnovers, two fewer than the Hilltoppers have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.